Kireshanth/haudioFeel/README.md

 ## What is HaudioFeel?
-A free music player that fetches the top songs from currated spotify playlists based on your mood!
+A free music player that fetches the top songs from curated spotify playlists based on your mood!

 ## Check it out
 Deployed at [haudiofeel.tech](https://haudiofeel.tech/)